openfisca/openfisca-france-indirect-taxation/README.md

 contact@openfisca.fr

-Etienne Fontaine, Vincent Gollier, Hadrien Leclerc and Germain Marchand contributed to this project to fulfill their
+Etienne Fontaine, Vincent Gollier, Hadrien Leclerc and Germain Marchand contributed to this project to fulfill their applied statistics project at [ENSAE] (ensae.fr)
+Thomas Douenne worked on this project as an [IPP] (www.ipp.eu) intern